guspan-tanadi/larswander.combylwander/content/art/lines-walking.md

 write some custom code.
 Here is a very high-level approach to get you started:

-1. Each layer (`<g>` tag) in the SVG has a `class` attribute corresponding to the [Windsor & Newton](https://www.winsornewton.com/) paint used.
+1. Each layer (`<g>` tag) in the SVG has a `class` attribute corresponding to the [Winsor & Newton](https://www.winsornewton.com/) paint used.
 As mentioned above, each paint is mixed to a "regular", and "lighter" opacity.
    The "lighter" opacity is denoted with `-faint` in the layer's `class` attribute.